Sounds totally indulgent, doesn't it? Trust me, it's actually pretty healthy.

 1 tablespoon unsalted butter (optional, you can use more coconut oil)

-4 tablespoons dark cocoa powder
+4 tablespoons dark cocoa powder or cacao powder

 1 pinch sea salt